hacksider/Deep-Live-Cam/README.md

 ```
 pip install -r requirements.txt
 ```
-For MAC OS, You have to install or upgrade python-tk pacakage:
+For MAC OS, You have to install or upgrade python-tk package:
 ```
 brew install python-tk@3.10
 ```